Triangulated categories of mixed motives: Realizations

 \begin{cor} Under the assumptions of \ref{Weiloverfields}, if $E'$ is another $\mathbf{K}$-linear stable cohomology with associated ring spectrum $\mathcal{E'}$, any morphism of presheaves of commutative differential $\mathbf{K}$-algebras $E\To E'$ inducing an isomorphism $H^1(\GG,E)\simeq H^1(\GG,E')$ gives a canonical isomorphism $\mathcal{E}\simeq\mathcal{E}'$ in the homotopy category of commutative ring spectra.
 In particular, we get canonical equivalences of categories

 for any $k$-scheme of finite type $X$ (and these are compatible with the six operations of Grothendieck, as well as with the realization functors). \end{cor}

-\begin{proof} This follows from theorem \ref{ressingWeil} and from \cite[theorem 2.6.5]{CD2}. \end{proof}
+\begin{proof} This follows from Theorem \ref{ressingWeil} and from \cite[Theorem 2.6.5]{CD2}. \end{proof}

-\begin{rem} The preceding result can be stated in the following way: if $\mathcal{E}$ and $\mathcal{E}'$ are two (strict) commutative ring spectra associated to $\mathbf{K}$-linear mixed Weil cohomologies defined on smooth $k$-schemes, then any morphism $\mathcal{E}\To \mathcal{E}'$ in the homotopy category of (commutative) monoids in the model category of $\mathbf{K}$-linear Tate spectra is invertible. \end{rem}
+The preceding corollary can be stated in the following way: if $\mathcal{E}$ and $\mathcal{E}'$ are two (strict) commutative ring spectra associated to $\mathbf{K}$-linear mixed Weil cohomologies defined on smooth $k$-schemes $E$ and $E'$, respectively, then any morphism $\mathcal{E}\To \mathcal{E}'$ in the homotopy category of (commutative) monoids in the model category of $\mathbf{K}$-linear Tate spectra is invertible.
+Moreover, $\mathcal{E}$ is isomorphic to $\mathcal{E}'$ if and only if $E$ is isomorphic to $E'$ (in the appropriate homotopy categories of commutative monoids).
+To be more precise (and more general), this last assertion follows immediately from Corollary \ref{compWeil} and from the following result.

+\begin{prop} Let $\mathbf{E}$ be a commutative monoid in the $\AA^1$-stable model category of sheaves of complexes of symmetric $\QQ(1)[1]$-spectra over the Nisnevich smooth site of $k$.
+Suppose that there exists an isomorphism $\mathbf{E}(1)\simeq\mathbf{E}$ in the homotopy category of $\mathbf{E}$-modules and that

+Then $E=\derR\Gamma(-,\mathbf{E})$ is a stable cohomology theory, and the commutative ring spectrum $\mathcal{E}$ associated to $E$ by Proposition \ref{representabilityWeil} is canonically isomorphic to $\mathbf{E}$ in the homotopy category of (strict) commutative ring spectra. \end{prop}